asciimo/trilogy/oop.md

 humans recognize as "a pen."
 We can create an abstract model of this type of object using a class, and generalize all pen properties into categories.
-This table illustrates how we might  do this, where the first column is the abstract property, and the other two columns are concrete properties held by specific instances of the class of object we know as "a pen:"
+This table illustrates how we might  do this, where the first column is the abstract property, and the other two columns are concrete values held by specific instances of the class of object we know as "a pen:"

 | abstract property | pen 1      | pen 2      |